lxhelmer/misc/project.md

 If you project has very limited functionalities/techniques, you might be asked to expand your project a bit, especially for the 7 and 10 credit versions.

 **Please note:** It is not sufficient that implemented features work only on your machine, but they also must work in your application that is deployed to the internet.
+University of Helsinki students have access to Kubernetes based OKD-cluster for project deployments.
+This is NOT applicable to Open University/Mooc students.

 It is also possible to do the project as a pair or a team.